hemant-singh-97/Analysis_MalariaIncidencesInIndia_2016-2019/README.md

 * units
 * sf

 The code is written in a way that the libraries will be installed if they are not already present.
 In particular there is only one library that needs an explicit command on the R Markdown terminal if it throws an error while installation.
 The **rgdal** library may throw an **error** while installing.
-To tackle this extra dependencies needs to be installed through the R terminal.
+To tackle this, extra dependencies needs to be installed through the R terminal.
 In the **R terminal** type the command **sudo apt-get install gdal-bin proj-bin libgdal-dev libproj-dev**.

 ### Dataset :